LeslieDancey/fme-server-FULL/geographic_selection.md

 For the source GeoTIFF files you’ll want to select all of the files to ensure the neighborhood is covered fully.

 Then select a neighborhood to view the data; West End or Downtown are good to use.

+**9. Publish to FME Server**

+Save the workspace as Exercise3f.fmw.
+Select File > Publish to FME Server from the menubar to start the publishing process.

+Fill in the connection details and credentials as usual and then click Next to continue.

+In the next dialog select Training as the repository to publish to and, as before, click on the button labelled Select Files.

+Ensure that both the MicroStation roads dataset, and the KML neighborhoods dataset, are being uploaded to the repository, but that the Orthophotos are not.

+Again, a warning message will alert you to the fact that the GeoTIFF files are being referenced but not uploaded.
+Again, it’s fine to simply click OK to dismiss the dialog.

+Register the workspace with the Data Download service again.

+**10. Run Workspace on FME Server**

+In the Web User Interface, run your workspace using the Data Download Service as if you are a user, as we have been doing in the previous exercises.

+Notice the neighborhood is available as a dropdown list.

+Pick a neighborhood – and enough source files to cover it – and run the workspace.

+Congratulations: Your Data Download service now lets the end-user retrieve data within a set geographic area.